spautz/limited-cache/README.md

 ## Install and Import

 `npm install limited-cache` or `yarn add limited-cache`

-The default import is available for basic usage, or you can import the specific pieces you want.

 ```javascript
 import { LimitedCache, LimitedCacheObject, limitedCacheUtil } from 'limited-cache';